-If you are an Advanced Mathematics or Advanced Science student then Honours is build into your program.
-For all other students, if you are keen on Mathematics and have achieved good results in years 1 to 3, you should consider embarking on an honours year.
+If you are an Advanced Mathematics or Advanced Science student, then Honours is built into your program.
+For all other students, if you are keen on Mathematics and have achieved good results in years 1 to 3, you should consider embarking on an Honours year.

 Below you can find some specific information about Applied Mathematics Honours.